mayer79/permshap/README.md

 ## Overview

 This package crunches exact permutation SHAP values of any model with up to ten features.
+Multi-output regressions and models with case-weights are handled at no additional cost.

 Later, the project will be extended by approximate algorithms to include models with more features as well.

 The typical workflow to explain any model `object`: